uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/data_layouts.rst

-Additionally, for in-place transforms (configuration value ``config_value::INPLACE`` associated with configuration parameter ``config_param::PLACEMENT``), the forward and backward data layouts must abide by following "*consistency requirement*": the memory address(es) of leading entry(ies) along the last dimension must be identical in forward and backward domain.
+Additionally, for in-place transforms (configuration value ``config_value::INPLACE`` associated with configuration parameter ``config_param::PLACEMENT``), the smallest stride value must be associated with the same dimension in forward and backward domains and the data layouts must abide by following "*consistency requirement*": the memory address(es) of leading entry(ies) along the last dimension must be identical in forward and backward domains.
 Specifically, considering any :math:`(d+1)`-tuple :math:`(m, k_{1}, k_{2}, \dots, k_{d-1}, 0)` within :ref:`valid range<onemkl_dft_elementary_range_of_indices>`, the memory address of the element of corresponding index value :eq:`eq_idx_data_layout` in forward domain